 Trivia: The mall the Blues Brothers drove through is the old Dixie Square mall in Harvey Illinois.
 The 800,000 square foot shopping center had been abandoned in 1979 and was renovated specially for the chase sequence.
 The mall remained unused since filming was completed and was demolished in 2012.

 Trivia: Right after the first police car pileup in the mall, a police office says, "He broke my watch."
 If you listen carefully, right after every police car pileup thereafter you can hear a police office yell, "He broke my watch."
+The actor who improvised the line, billed as "Charming Trooper," was singer/songwriter Stephen Bishop.

 Trivia: Notice the Graffiti on the Bridge the Blues Brothers use to hide the car.
 One of them is *John (heart) Debbie*.
 This is a reference to the Director, John Landis, and his wife Deborah.